tedngai/itlworkshops/_posts/2019-03-07-GIS_Workshop_Terrain_Modeling.md

 In the world of GIS, projection systems are represented by a **EPSG** number, and choose the right projection system is critical to our following tasks.
 By default, DEMs use **EPSG:4269**, which is a Mercator projection that causes heavy distortions.
 In our case, Manhattan's street grid, under this projection system, is no longer rectangular but becomes a parallelogram.

 ![qgis](../../../assets/images/GIS/compare-mercator-utm-wgs-projections.jpg)

+The consequence of this is, if we want to download 3D content from Google Earth and place them onto this terrain, they will not match.
+The solution is to re-project this raster file to one that's used by Google.